Hbraganza/Family-Home-Server-and-NAS/README.md

 # Family-Home-Server-and-NAS
-This is the setup process and any scripts used to set up our family's Home Server.
+This is the repository showing the setup process and any scripts used to set up our family's Home Server which is made of Raspberry Pi's to replace dropbox.
 It has a shared file storage area and private sections for file storage.
-It is also to act as a guide for anyone wanting to set up their own server/NAS but finds the current options lacking, bloated or don't store files how you want them The equipment used to set this up is:
+It is also to act as a guide for anyone wanting to set up their own server/NAS but finds the current options lacking, bloated or don't store files how you want them to.
+The equipment used to set this up is:

 ## Equipment List
 - Raspberry Pi 5 (8GB) - Acting as the Home server and NAS (plans to host touchscreen with dashboard and photo display)